 Command Function

 DUMPALL List all parameter values

-VERSION Write IQ plus 390-DC software version
+VERSION Write 590 AG Indicator software version

 RS Reset the indicator

 Ρ Write current displayed weight with units identifier.
-The P command returns the current displayed weight value to the EDP port, along with the units identifier.
+The P command returns the current displayed weight value to the EDP port.
 If the indicator is in an underrange or overload condition, the weight value is replaced with ###### (overload) or %%%%%% (underrange).

 S Write one frame of stream format